An artists journey

 In painting

 So if you are a painter and you gather up all your stuff and take it outside to paint scenes from nature or whatever is in front of you, you are painting “en plein air”.
-Doesn’t seem like anything special.
+Does that make it different or special?
+Maybe.
+Monet thought so.
+I”ll talk about that in a minute.

-But to give them credit, it required major technical and workflow innovations for this to happen.
+But to give the painters credit, it required some technical and workflow innovations for this to happen.
 We forget history sometimes.

 It used to be (pre-1800) that artists had to find or buy their own pigments.
 Then they had to purify them and laboriously grind them into an extremely fine powder and mix them in a binder, usually a type of oil.
 By the way, you know those beautiful warm, rust toned palettes favored by Renaissance artists in Italy?
 Ochre pigment was a common, naturally occurring mineral there.
-Go figure.
+Coincidence?

 But then, sometime in the early 1800’s, the technology for producing and selling pigments already ground and mixed and in tubes was developed.
 This allowed the artists two things: first, they could get any colors they wanted.
 But second, and more important for this discussion, it became much easier to take your oils with you.
-As the desire to move about more grew, enterprising vendors also developed smaller, portable easels and pre-stretched prepared canvases.
+As the desire to move about grew, enterprising vendors also developed smaller, portable easels and pre-stretched prepared canvases.
 Artists were not tethered to a studio nearly so much.

 Now artists could pack their gear into a relatively small bundle and go where they wanted.
 One of the places they moved was outside.